davras/openhouseautomation/README.md

 Goals:
 ======

-- Use devices to automate a house.
+- Use devices to automate a house:
  - Thermostat
  - Lights (X-10) and LED strip accent lighting
  - Home entertainment (IR LED)